jeremenichelli/jeremenichelli.github.io/_posts/2016-04-04-always-animate-translate-instead-of-positions.md

 ## Wrap-up

 When animating elements think a way to accomplish the desired effect using tranform operations and opacity to avoid unperformant results and show nice animations and transitions to the user.

+### Update

+- 7 APR 2014 &mdash; after reporting this to the WebKit team about this, they quickly fixed and shipped the new improved transitions to their site.

 [1]: http://www.paulirish.com/2012/why-moving-elements-with-translate-is-better-than-posabs-topleft/
 [2]: https://developers.google.com/web/fundamentals/performance/rendering/stick-to-compositor-only-properties-and-manage-layer-count?hl=en